Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

-A useful example being the case of cyclic loxodromic subgroups, the invariant $\Delta$ being the length of overlap of two different axis, in this case.
-As we mentioned, this arsenal is useful in order to construct spaces with very rotating families.
+A standard way of producing very rotating families is through a coning-off construction proposed by Gromov \cite[\S 29--32]{Gro_cat} for $CAT(\kappa)$ spaces with $\kappa <0$.
+It was later adapted to ``approximate'' negative curvature in \cite{ArzhDel, Coulon,Del_Gro}.
+The general idea is to start with some action of a group $G$ on a hyperbolic space and then glue ``hyperbolic cones" to orbits of a family of subgroups to make these subgroups elliptic.
+In general, this does not yield a very rotating family; in fact, the resulting space may not be even hyperbolic.
+In order to be able to proceed with the coning-off construction while getting a suitable space, we introduce a condition of small cancellation flavor (see Definition \ref{dfn_sc_subgroup} and Proposition \ref{prop_sc_subgroup}).

-\begin{prop}[Proposition \ref{prop_sc_subgroup}] For every $\alpha , \delta >0$, there exist $A, \e >0$ such that the following holds.
-Suppose that a group $G$ acts on a $\delta$-hyperbolic graph $\X$, and $H$ is a subgroup of $G$ such that the family of all conjugates of $H$ in $G$ satisfies the $(A,\e)$-small cancellation condition.
-Then $H$ is an $\alpha$-rotating subgroup of $G$. \end{prop}
+We mention here a particular application of this idea to acylindrical actions and, more generally, group actions with WPD loxodromic elements.

-Let us emphasize a way to ensure the small cancellation condition, in the context of loxodromic elements, with an acylindricity assumption.
-Following Bowditch \cite{B_acyl}, we say that an action of a group $G$ on a set $\X $ is \emph{acylindrical} if for all $d$ there exist $R_d>0, N_d>0$ such that for all $x,y \in \X $ with $\d(x,y)\geq R_d$, the set contains at most $N_d$ elements.
+\begin{defn} Following Bowditch \cite{B_acyl}, we say that an action of a group $G$ on a metric space $\X $ is \emph{acylindrical} if for any $\e\ge 0$, there exist $R=R(\e)>0$ and $N=N(\e)>0$ such that for all $x,y \in \X $ with $\d(x,y)\geq R$, the set contains at most $N$ elements. \end{defn}